EACH OTHER IS ALL WE HAVE, especially in prolonged crises like this Coronavirus pandemic.

 We are all wired in different ways, and we don’t think alike.
+When working from home, relationships operates best when when everyone feels understood.
 To find out what’s on another’s mind, ask questions that make the other person feel respected.
 Here are some samples:

 (Yes:) “I’m confused ….can you help me understand?”